 Last time I was in Norway I wrote:

 We enter the destination as Eidfjord.
 The GPS thinks for a minute and then tells us it’ll take five hours.
 Nonsense!
-We’ll be there way before then.
-I was right.
+That must be wrong.
+Its not that far away.
 It was wrong.
 It took longer.

 Driving in Norway is slow.
 Cars barely ever go above 50 kmph and even rarer do they overtake.